npm/npm-collection-staff-picks/README.md

 # npm-collection-staff-picks

-A list of lesser-known packages curated by the staff at npm
+A list of obscure and beloved npm packages, selected by the staff at npm

 ## Installation